morgainep/llm4spi/README.md

 Since LLMs are so smart, we wonder how good they are for generating 'formal' specifications.
 Or at least, specifications that can be executed so we can actually use them for checking the inputs and outputs of programs under test.

 The project provides a framework for assessing LLMs ability to extract formal pre- and post-conditions from a program's description.
 We can consider both commercial LLMs like OpenAI GPTs as well open source LLMs.
+Note that the project only provides the assessment framework.
+To actually do the assessment you also need a dataset containing problems/challenges.
+Such datasets are not provided here; they are provided separately.

 Example prompt-1: _Give a Python program `Postcondition(x,y,z)` that checks whether the sum of x and y is zero or equal to z_